 Your program plan of study, which is listed in the University Bulletin and on DegreeMAP, is your contract with the university.
 This plan outlines the coursework and any additional requirements you will need to complete in order to graduate.

-Shortly before you begin your classes, review DegreeMAP, an electronic reflection of your program plan that tracks which courses you have completed as well as those still needed.
+Review DegreeMAP, an electronic reflection of your program plan that tracks which courses you have completed as well as those still needed.
 To access DegreeMAP:

 - Login to GWeb and click on the "Student Records and Registration" link.